jbqueru/yast3/README.md

 that might run on a monochrome monitor, but might also include 25Hz and 30Hz for interlaced cases.

+### Page-flipping

+There are two main options for page-flipping, double- and triple-buffering.

+Double-buffering takes less RAM, and makes timing management simpler.
+It works very well for situations where rendering keeps up with the frame rate.

+Triple-buffering allows rendering independently from the frame rate, and works very well for situations where rendering is only slightly slower than the frame rate.

+The most annoying situations are the ones where rendering is about as fast as the frame rate, alternating between faster and slower.
+With double-buffering, the rendering rate gets sharply cut in half as soon as it it can't keep up with the exact frame rate.
+With triple-buffering, the delay between logic and render can vary depending on the rendering speed.

+The core state machine for double-buffering is simple:
+In the rendering thread, render a frame in the back buffer, and wait until the buffers get swapped.
+In the interrupt handler, if a frame has been fully rendered, swap the buffers and unblock the rendering thread.

+For triple-buffering, it's a bit more complex.
+If the most recent render was entirely done since the last page-flip, no need to start a new render now, wait until the next page-flip, even if a buffer is available.
+However, if the most recent render started before the last page-flip, we can start rendering immediately.
+In other words, start at most one render per frame.
+In the interrupt handler, swap buffers if a frame as been fully rendered, unblock the rendering thread (either it's already drawing and unblocking does no harm, or it's currently blocked waiting for a page-flip, and it explicitly needs to be unblocked).

 # What's in the package

 The distribution package contains this `README.md` file, the main